pradeephubgit/appsignal-docs/source/guides/application/migrating-applications.html.md

 ## Migration without keeping app data and history

 If you do not want to keep the app's data we recommend to update your application config with the new organization's Push API key.
 After a deploy, a new app with the same name and environment will appear under the new organisation.
-Once the new app reports data, you can remove the old app in the other organization.
+Once the new app reports data, you can [remove the old app][remove guide] in the other organization.

 ## Migration with app data and history